 1. Complete the 100 mile in year 1 – qualify for any award in year 2

 2. Complete the 50 mile in year 1- qualify for all distances of 50 miles and below of year 2.
-Completion of the 100 mile would still merit the 1st year buckle.
+Completion of the 100 mile in year 2 would still merit the 1st year buckle.

 3. Complete the marathon the first 2 years – qualify for all distances of marathon and below of year 3.
 Distances of 50 miles and above would qualify for year 1 awards.

 4. Complete the 135 in year 2 (first year offered)- qualify for any year 3 medal

 5. Complete the 5K in year 2- receive year one medal and qualify for year 2 5K.

 We believe this policy will allow runners to collect all our designs without repeating the exact same medal/buckle.
 It will be labor intensive with possibly/likely some sorting of confusion, but it will allow runners to have variety while also being monetarily feasible with less waste.